Non-asymptotic convergence rates for the plug-in estimation of risk measures: General law--invariant risk measures

 The same arguments as above show that $E[ M_N^{2p}]\leq \|J\|_{L^{2p}(\mu)}^{2p}$.
 Plugging both estimates in \eqref{eq:second.term.moments} shows that

 for all $N\geq 1$. \end{enumerate} Putting both estimates together, we obtain $E[\Delta_N]\leq C/\sqrt{N}$ for all $N\geq 1$.
 This completes the proof. \end{proof}

-\section{General law invariant risk measures}
+\section{General law--invariant risk measures}

 This section deals with general risk measures, which we start by briefly describing.
 First, in order to allow for unbounded $F$ and $G$, one needs to define risk measures for unbounded functions.
-A function $\rho\colon L^p\to\mathbb{R}$ with $p\in[1,\infty]$ is again called (convex) law invariant risk measure if (a)-(d) of Definition \ref{def:risk.measure.l.infty} hold with $L^\infty$ replaced by $L^p$.
-Further recall that $\rho$ is called sublinear if in addition $\rho(\lambda X )=\lambda\rho(X)$ for all $X\in L^p$ and $\lambda\geq 0$.
+A function $\rho\colon L^p\to\mathbb{R}$ with $p\in[1,\infty]$ is again called a (convex) law--invariant risk measure if (a)-(d) of Definition \ref{def:risk.measure.l.infty} hold with $L^\infty$ replaced by $L^p$.
+Further recall that $\rho$ is called coherent if in addition $\rho(\lambda X )=\lambda\rho(X)$ for all $X\in L^p$ and $\lambda\geq 0$.

-As already mentioned, by \cite{Jou-Sch-Tou}, every law invariant risk measure autmatically satisfies the Fatou-property, which in turn guarantees a general dual representation \cite{Del12}.
-Moreover, every law-invariant risk measure further satisfies the following \emph{spectral representation}\footnote{ It also goes under the name Kusuoka representation as the $L^\infty$-version was discovered by Kusuoka \cite{kusuoka2001law}. }
+As already mentioned, by \cite{Jou-Sch-Tou}, every law--invariant risk measure automatically satisfies the Fatou-property as well as the \emph{spectral representation}\footnote{ It also goes under the name Kusuoka representation as the $L^\infty$-version was discovered by Kusuoka \cite{kusuoka2001law}. }